DEgITx/cpk/README.md

 * Keep installation & popularity statistic to recommend most popular packages and libs (can be yours).
 * Using external effective build managers: like cmake, mingw32.
 * Easy to use configuration for packages: json based package config (very similar to npm).
+* Use the builded packages and libraries in your project with simple `cpk command` alias.
+For example: `cpk cmake -G Ninja ../` will apply all needed libraries in your project.

 ## Download/install